mbanf/METACLUSTER/README.md

 [Contact](mailto:mbanf.research@gmail.com) in case you've found a bug.

 ## Installation

+`METACLUSTER` was build based on R version 3.4.3.
 The easiest way to install `METACLUSTER` is through `devtools` (see OS specific notes on installing devtools at the end)

 ```
 library(devtools)